 After blackjack and another 20-minute break (dealers do get plenty of breaks, but considering how constantly they are in motion and how much time they spend on their feet, the breaks really are needed), Chip's schedule shows that he is needed in the poker room for the remainder of his shift.

 You may not be a stud, but at least you got to deal it.

 Chip enjoys dealing poker more than any other game.
 For one thing, he loves the game himself and plays plenty of it in his spare time.
 Seeing as many hands as he does, he has developed quite a knack for calculating odds and picking up on players' behavioral patterns.
 Second, the players are playing each other rather than the house, so there is slightly less animosity aimed in his direction.
 There's still some, like from the players who believe he is somehow responsible for dealing a heart on the river when they desperately wanted a club, but not as much.

 For the first two hours in the poker room, Chip deals for a four-table tournament.
-After the first hour he switches tables to relieve another dealer – by the time two hours is up, the tournament is down to three tables and his services are no longer required.
+After the first hour, he switches tables to relieve another dealer—by the time two hours are up, the tournament is down to three tables and his services are no longer required.

 He takes yet another 20-minute break (at least he gets plenty of time to catch up on all of his "Draw Something" turns while at work), and then returns to the poker room where he spends the rest of his shift dealing at the cash tables.
 At 2am—oh yeah, things are still hopping at that time, don’t worry—Chip deals his last hand, and clocks out.

 Not a bad day tip-wise… and he also picked up a couple of reliable tells on a few of the players at the tables.
 Now if only he can run into them again on one of his days off….